thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 <img width="990" alt="Screenshot 2022-01-19 at 15 46 52" src="https://user-images.githubusercontent.com/52892685/150143042-91287da1-7d54-4a3f-8ced-50915cacdcde.png">

-### 2. Run the dependency npm commands in the unzipped folder.
+### 2. Run the dependency npm commands in the unzipped folder
 Ensure that you are in this diretory before running the npm install commands, otherwise some of your commands will not work correctly.

 Example of the contents of the root folder before running the installs: